FAMOUSHISTORIC INDIAN BATTLESWARRIORSCOMMUNITY PROFILESFAMOUS CHIEFSFAMOUS INDIANS

 Last Hereditary Chief of Soboba Band of Luiseño Indians

 Victoriano (Kwe-vish Quishish) was an influential 19th century tribal leader and signatory of the Temecula Treaty of 1852.
-He also took his people to the Soboba Indian Reservation to protect them from the newcomers.
+Victoriano was instrumental in leading his people to the Soboba Indian Reservation (c.1882) to help relieve them from injustices by white immigrants and treaty violations.

 Victoriano was known as “Standing Bear” in Indian country.

-The Chief came from a very powerful family that gave rise to Adam Castillo, who led the Mission Indian Federation in the 20th century.
+The Chief came from a powerful Indian family that gave rise to Adam Castillo.
+Castillo, a Cahuilla Indian by blood and Chairman of the Soboba Tribal Council, also served as long-time President of the Mission Indian Federation in the 20th century.

 Mission Indian Federation members 1920, Riverside, CA

-Victoriano was close to Helen Hunt Jackson and advised her on Indigenous culture and history.
+Victoriano was close to Indian-rights activist Helen Hunt Jackson and advised her on Indigenous culture and history.

 WHY ARE THE CHIEF'S EYES CLOSED IN THIS OLD 19th CENTURY PHOTOGRAPH?